-Academic Honesty
+Academic Integrity

-Oklahoma Wesleyan University seeks to develop mature Christian leaders and scholars who produce their own scholastic work, who acknowledge their dependence on the work of other scholars and resources, and who demonstrate integrity under all conditions.
+Oklahoma Wesleyan University seeks to develop mature Christian leaders and scholars who produce their own scholastic work, who acknowledge their dependence on the work of other scholars and resources, and who demonstrate academic integrity under all conditions.
+Violations of academic integrity insult the Primacy of Jesus Christ, contradict the Pursuit of Truth, mock the Priority of Scripture, and reject the Practice of Wisdom.
 Failure to meet these standards is regarded by the OKWU academic community as a most serious offense against God's desire that we refrain from stealing and that we live honest lives (Ex.
 20.15-16).

-The practice of academic honesty is a high priority in our community, and the faculty expects responsible scholarship and conduct.
-All academic dishonesty, cheating, and plagiarism are prohibited.
-Any instance of plagiarism or cheating may result in having to redo an assignment, a substantial reduction of the grade for that assignment, an "F" for that assignment, failure of the course, or suspension or expulsion from the University.
+The practice of academic honesty is a high priority in our community, and the faculty expects responsible scholarship and professional conduct of all OKWU students.
+Academic dishonesty, cheating, plagiarism, and disruptive unprofessionalism are all prohibited.